 Hose and Cord Length

 Since most ash vacuums require external power, hose and cord length go hand-in-hand with portability.
 The distance between the nearest outlet and the fireplace may make the difference between easy cleaning and barely reaching.
-Access to the hearth or stove also is critical.
+Access to the hearth or stove is also critical.
 Longer cords and hoses offer easier options for cleaning every inch of the fireplace.

 Most manufacturers list the amperage and wattage of the motor in their specifications.
-The majority of ash vacuums plug easily into household outlets, while smaller models may be battery powered.
+The majority of ash vacuums plug easily into household outlets, while smaller models may be battery-powered.

 Not all manufacturers include decibel ratings in their product specifications, but most high-powered vacuums are louder than low-powered models.
 Most ash vacuums operate in the 79- to 90-decibel range.
-The minimal variance between high and low decibel ranges means noise may be a secondary factor when choosing the best ash vacuum for your home.
+The minimal variance between high and low decibel ranges means noise may be a secondary factor when choosing the best ash vacuum for a home.

 Q. What are ash vacuums best for?

 Fireplace ash has been used as a resource for centuries.
-From cleaning up stains in the driveway to making soap, your fireplace ash has many secondary uses.
+From cleaning up stains in the driveway to making soap, fireplace ash has many secondary uses.